 Relaxation helps with renewed energy, gives us a better quality of sleep, better physical health, greater emotional balance, helps with improved concentration, increased energy levels and enhanced creativity.

-It stands to reason that when we’re more relaxed, we will always be better equipped to deal with our lives.
-It needs to be incorporated into our life as part of a healthy lifestyle.
+When we’re more relaxed, we will always be better equipped to deal with our lives.
+Relaxation needs to be incorporated into our life as part of a healthy lifestyle.